 - You will enter the job market with a powerful and versatile degree.
 Nationally, recent college grads who majored in journalism or PR were more likely to find jobs than college grads overall, according to a recent study.

-- You will get experience and build a portfolio by working on The Horizon, the student-run multimedia news organization or by working on class projects with local clients, like a recent project where students told video, audio and written stories about local businesses and community leaders.
+- You will get experience and build a portfolio by working on The Horizon, the student-run multimedia news organization or by working on class projects with local clients.